tylimbach/RubiksCubeAI/README.md

 <img src="https://user-images.githubusercontent.com/63261198/138527626-93872c77-0e4d-4970-beb2-7c18e56c8539.png" width="700" height="220">

 Because some terminals do not support all the colors used, the current alternative method to display the cube is using numbers rather than colors.
-Numbers represent 1-6 are their own colors.
+Numbers 1-6 represent colors.

 Here is a solved cube displayed with numbers: